 If you are afraid the person you are looking for may get your address from the return address, you can use “General Delivery” to avoid this.
 In the return address location write your name as usual, but where you normally place your street address, write “General Delivery.”
 Under that write, your city, state and zip code as normal.
 The letter will be returned to your Post Office and must be picked up by you within 30 days.
 There will be no way to figure out your exact address from the letter but if you are listed in the phone book, they will have the town in which you live.
 The U.S. Post Office’s description of “General Delivery.”

 If you are using the U.S. Mail to show an attempt at serving someone on the other side of a case, you will generally have to use “Certified Mail - Return Receipt Requested”.
 The rules on what a court finds to be adequate service vary.

 Tips on Documenting Your Search

 Keep track of everyone you speak with and everything you do.
 It’s always a good idea to keep records of whom you have talked to.
 Use the Tracking Log below to document your efforts.

 Whenever a phone call is made, or a letter is sent enter it in the log.
 Record what happened to each attempt at contact.
-If you are searching for someone for the purposes of service, this is another good reason to be sure you keep an accurate record of your attempts.
+If you are searching for someone in order to serve them, it is a good idea to keep a log of your attempts.
 If you still cannot locate the defendant after an exhaustive search, a record of all the steps you have taken could be enough evidence to prove to the court that you have tried.
 Remember that the court will have specific rules about what an adequate search might be.
-This will vary by type of case, however a well documented search is always helpful to show the efforts you have made.
+This will vary by your type of case, however, a well documented search is always helpful to show the efforts you have made.

 Using Public Records